numpy/user-survey-2020-details/site/content/2021/features_and_deprecations.md

 fig.tight_layout()
 ```

-### Opening Issues
+## Opening Issues

-{glue:text}`num_open_issues` respondents reported having a problem with numerical data that they were unable to solve using NumPy, and did not open an issue.
+{glue:text}`2021_num_open_issues` respondents reported having a problem with numerical data that they were unable to solve using NumPy, and did not open an issue.
 They were then asked why they did not open an issue for their particular problem.

 ```{code-cell} ipython3
 ---